Ali-Tamerr/Small-Lamborghini-Website-clone/README.md

 - And of course, The whole website is responsive to all the screens up to the Mobile medium screen size.

-Total time taken ≈ 12 days (A week & a half)
+Total time taken ≈ 12 days.